 - a.
 The permittee shall submit all required monitoring results to the Department on the forms provided by the Department.
 The Monitoring Report Forms (MRFs) are provided to the permittee in an electronic file format. - b.
-The permittee shall summarize the information for the total quantity of solids/floatables removed from ALL outfalls on the MRF for the first CSO outfall only.
-This information needs to be reported on the MRF only when the solids/floatables solid waste is measured for disposal.
-For the months when no solids/floatables are disposed of, the permittee shall report 'CODE = N'. - c.
-The permittee shall report Precipitation from a rain gauge representative of the area on the MRF for the first CSO outfall only. - d.
-The permittee shall report Duration of Discharge on the MRF for each CSO outfall as a whole day for any calendar day when a discharge occurs. - e.
-Electronic data submissions shall be in accordance with the guidelines and provisions outlined in the Department's Electronic Data Interchange (EDI) agreement with the permittee. - f.
-All MRFs shall be certified by the highest ranking official having day-to-day managerial and operational responsibilities for the combined sewer system. - g.
+The permittee shall report Precipitation from a rain gauge representative of the area on the MRF for the first CSO outfall only. - c.
+The permittee shall report Duration of Discharge on the MRF for each CSO outfall as a whole day for any calendar day when a discharge occurs. - d.
+Electronic data submissions shall be in accordance with the guidelines and provisions outlined in the Department's Electronic Data Interchange (EDI) agreement with the permittee. - e.
+All MRFs shall be certified by the highest ranking official having day-to-day managerial and operational responsibilities for the combined sewer system. - f.
 The highest ranking official may delegate responsibility to certify the MRFs in his or her absence.
 Authorizations for other individuals to sign shall be made in accordance with N.J.A.C.
-7:14A-4.9(b). - h.
-Monitoring results shall be submitted in accordance with the current Monitoring Report Form Manual and any updates thereof. - i.
+7:14A-4.9(b). - g.
+Monitoring results shall be submitted in accordance with the current Monitoring Report Form Manual and any updates thereof. - h.
 If there are no CSO discharges during an entire monitoring period, the permittee must notify the Department when submitting the monitoring results.
 This is accomplished by placing a check mark in the "No Discharge this monitoring period" box on the electronic version of the monitoring report submittal form.